-Join Justin Seeley for an in-depth discussion in this video Creating status updates, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Creating status updates, part of Learning LinkedIn (2015).

 - In addition to sharing and interacting with content that others create, you have the ability to share updates on LinkedIn as well.
 In this movie I'll show you how to craft and share your own status updates using LinkedIn.
 From the home page all you have to do is click either Share an update or Upload a photo.
 If I click on Share an update it opens up a box that looks something like this.
 And I'm able to type in all of the text that I want to enter into the status update, right here.
 LinkedIn, again, is a professional network.
 So everything you do here should be representative of your professional life.
 This isn't a place where you go to share things like Instagram photos of the food you ate last night or sharing things about where you're going this weekend, stuff like that.

 This is all business related material.
 So for instance here I might type out something like "I'm excited to attend the local "AIGA meeting tonight.
 "I'll be presenting on best practices "for UX designers."
 Then I can choose who I want to share this with.
 Either everyone, just my connections or everyone+Twitter.
 If you want to hook up your Twitter account to your LinkedIn profile you certainly can do so.